kwilliams1987/SE-ShipSystemsManager/README.md

   * 1x door leading into space.
   * 2x Light.

-Add a single door between the two airtight rooms
+Add a single door between the two airtight rooms.

 Set the custom data of each block as follows:
 * Air Vent (Room 1):